-We continued to get updates on the baby that was in the hospital.
+We continued to get updates on the baby of one of the couples who was in the hospital.
 She was getting good care, but not showing enough improvement to be taken home on Thursday night as planned.
-However, our friends were having a hard time securing any other alternative flights.
+However, our new friends were having a hard time securing alternative flights home.
 We really felt for them, and were so glad Abby was back in good health when we arrived.

 There was one couple that we seemed to sync up with on our schedules every day, and were getting to know well.
 They live in Seattle, and work for a couple big, multinational companies.
 The mother plans to take a long break to spend time with her new daughter.
 They have one other boy, and when they found they could not have more children, they soon turned to adoption, and chose the agency and country the same way we did.
 Their new girl had lighter skin and eyes with a slightly Persian or Asian look that that gave her the nickname, “China” from our drivers.
 She is just a few months older than ours, and at times would reach out to grab hands with Abby, like they were friends.

 At noon, the buses brought us to Hannah’s Hope to meet with Almaz about our final paperwork.
 We took a group photo, and then entered a play room and sat in a big circle surrounded by children’s books in one corner, a seat from a car used as a bench in another corner, and Amharic letters on the wall for teaching.
 Almaz sat with a stack of Ethiopian passports and brown envelopes.